ralph-groupscholar/website/ralph.md

 - Reviewed current codebase plus recent git history for context.
 - Captured a fresh Playwright full-page screenshot of groupscholar.com; the capture still shows a long blank band and repeated hero content between the top and lower sections.
 - Sketched creative follow-ups: add a sticky “Signal Bar” that updates with the active section, weave in a section-specific background motif to break the long scroll, and prototype a compact “Room Map” strip for mobile wayfinding.

+2026-02-05 23:52:49 — Iteration 47
+- Reviewed current codebase plus recent git history for context.
+- Captured a Playwright full-page screenshot of groupscholar.com; the headless capture still shows a long blank band with content seemingly missing between the hero and lower sections.
+- Sketched creative follow-ups: add a live “Signal Bar” for section wayfinding, tighten the active-section language with micro-cues, and keep a visible progress beacon on large screens.
+- Implemented a floating Signal Bar that mirrors the active section label, cue line, and progress percentage with a quick Reserve CTA.